kostasthanos/Hand-Detection-and-Finger-Counting/README.md

   <img width="200" height="165" src="Images/2.Convex_Hull/image6.jpg">
 </p>

-## Finding the point with the minimum y-value from the convex hull
+## Finding the point with the minimum y-value inside the convex hull
+This is the *highest* point of the convex hull.

 ```python
 min_y = frame.shape[0] # Set the minimum y-value to a variable